paulyc/CodingCommandments/README.md

 ### Chapter 1
 ```
 1 In the beginning, God created the chips and the busses
-2 And the chips were without data, and a void
+2 And the chips were without data, and a void.
 3 Then God said, "Let there be radio frequency EM waves!"
-4 And there were radio frequency EM waves
+4 And there were radio frequency EM waves.
 5 Then the hand of God moved across the wires in the busses,
-6 and God separated the ones from the zeroes
+6 and God separated the ones from the zeroes.
-7 And God saw that the data was good,
+7 Then God saw that this Data was good,
 8 and His Chips passed Quality Control.
 ```